 The Company follows ASC 260, Earnings Per Share, which requires presentation of basic and diluted earnings per share (“EPS”) on the face of the income statement for all entities with complex capital structures, and requires a reconciliation of the numerator and denominator of the basic EPS computation to the numerator and denominator of the diluted EPS computation.

-In the accompanying financial statements, basic loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period.
+In the accompanying financial statements, basic income (loss) per share is computed by dividing net income (loss) by the weighted average number of shares of common stock outstanding during the period.

-Potential common shares includable in the computation of fully-diluted per share results are not presented for the three months ended March 31, 2017 and 2016 in the unaudited condensed consolidated financial statements as their effect would be anti-dilutive.
+Partial common shares includable in the computation of fully-diluted per share results are not presented for the three and nine months ended September 30, 2017 in the unaudited condensed consolidated financial statements as their effect would be anti-dilutive.

 Fair Value of Financial Instruments